 This is my favourite time of the year!
 From Halloween, comes Bonfire Night, leading up to Christmas!
 The best are months in my opinion.
 This Bonfire Cake is simple to make and fantastic to look at, making it the perfect show stopper to make for your parties this season!
 Click here for the tutorial on the matching cupcakes.

-I have used my chocolate madeira cake and chocolate buttercream recipe but feel free to use any flavours you like!
-I would recommend using a strong and stable cake that is suitable for carving, which is what a madeira is perfect for.
+I have used my chocolate madeira cake recipe but feel free to use any flavour you like!
+I would recommend using a strong and stable cake that is suitable for carving and stacking, which is what a madeira is perfect for.

-The models and decorations on top of the cake can be made ahead of time.
+The models and decorations (Guy, hedgehogs and leaves) can be made ahead of time.
 Use modelling paste for stability and keep in a cake box or another container that the air can get to (not in a sealed box, otherwise they may melt).
 For more on types of icing, check out my blog post here.

 Once baked and decorated, this cake will last 4-5 days.
 Make sure to properly crumb coat so no air can get into the cake and make it dry.
 You can read more about my cake timelines here.

 - 11″ round drum